moorepants/learn-multibody-dynamics/generalized-forces.rst

 Recall that all translational and angular velocities of a multibody system can be written in terms of the generalized speeds.
 These velocities can be expressed uniquely as linear functions of the generalized speeds.
-For a holonomic system with :math:`n` degrees of freedom the velocities can be written as so:
+For a holonomic system with :math:`n` degrees of freedom any velocity or angular velocity can be written as:

 .. math::
    :label: eq-holonomic-partial-velocities